parallaxsecond/parsec-interface-rs/README.md

 $ git submodule update --init
 ```

+By default, the crate will use the pre-generated Rust Protobuf files in
+`src/operations_protobuf/generated_ops`.
+To re-generate them from the `parsec-operations`
+submodule, compile this
+crate with the feature `regenerate-protobuf`.

 ## License

 The software is provided under Apache-2.0.
 Contributions to this project are accepted under the same license.